lccostajr/edx-documentation/en_us/shared/students/SFD_introduction.rst

 learning platform.
 Everyone is welcome to review examples of these components, and practice using them, by enrolling in the `edX Demo course`_.

-Depending on the course, a variety of enhanced components might also be included, from team problem-solving exercises and lab work to live demonstrations and ask me anything (AMA) sessions.
+In some courses, enhanced components might also be included, from team problem-solving exercises and lab work to live demonstrations and ask me anything (AMA) sessions.
 Every course has a unique design, and course teams are continuously looking for new ways to engage learners and teach more effectively.
 Course teams typically include instructions for how to use any enhanced components right in the course.

 MOOCs bring learners from all over the world together.
 The people who you take a course with have a wide variety of educational backgrounds and educational